What is postpartum depression?

 - 40.1 percent noticed symptoms after childbirth

-Postpartum anxiety is common, affecting more than 1 in 6 women following childbirth.
-Among first-time mothers, it’s 1 in 5.
+- Postpartum anxiety is common, affecting more than 1 in 6 women following childbirth.
+Among first-time mothers, the rate is 1 in 5.

-Postpartum OCD is fairly rare.
-About 1 to 3 percent of childbearing women are affected.
+- Postpartum OCD is fairly rare.
+About 1 to 3 in 100 childbearing women are affected.

 Where to find support for postpartum depression

-First, consult with your OB-GYN so physical symptoms can be addressed.
+First, consult with your OB-GYN to address your physical symptoms.
 If you’re interested, your doctor can refer you to a therapist or other local resources.
 Your local hospital is another good place to get referrals.

 These organizations can help guide you to the appropriate resources:

-- Postpartum Depression Support Groups in the U.S. and Canada: A comprehensive list of support groups around the United States (by state) and Canada.
+- Postpartum Depression Support Groups in the U.S. and Canada: This is a comprehensive list of support groups around the United States (by state) and Canada.

 - Postpartum Education for Parents at 805-564-3888: Trained volunteers answer the “warmline” 24/7 to provide support.

-- Postpartum Progress: This organization has information and support for pregnant women and new moms with postpartum depression and anxiety.
+- Postpartum Progress: This organization has information and support for pregnant women and new moms who have postpartum depression and anxiety.

 How to deal with postpartum depression: 4 tips